Full spoilers for Outlander through the series finale, including Jamie Fraser’s fate at Kings Mountain.

 Jamie Fraser has faced death so many times in Outlander that the man might as well have nine lives.
 Flogging, hanging, torture, Culloden, shipwrecks, snake bites, battlefields, infection, and emotional collapse — Jamie has spent the entire series surviving what should have killed him.

-If you’re looking for the quick answer: Jamie Fraser does not die in the major near-death moments covered here.
-But Outlander repeatedly brings him to the edge of death because Jamie’s survival is one of the show’s central emotional engines.
+That is why Jamie’s near-deaths matter so much.
+Outlander repeatedly brings him to the edge because Jamie’s survival is one of the show’s central emotional engines.
 Every time Jamie nearly dies, the story asks the same question: what does it cost to keep living?

 Quick Answer: Does Jamie Fraser Die In Outlander?

-• Does Jamie die in these moments?
-No — Jamie survives the major near-deaths covered in this article.
+- Does Jamie die in earlier major near-deaths?
+No — Jamie survives Wentworth, Culloden, the snake bite, and the other major near-deaths covered here.

-• Biggest near-deaths: Flogging by Black Jack Randall, Wentworth Prison, Culloden, snake bite in Season 5
+- Biggest near-deaths: Flogging by Black Jack Randall, Wentworth Prison, Culloden, snake bite in Season 5, Kings Mountain in the finale

 Jamie Fraser Deaths And Near-Deaths: FAQ